Phileosopher/commonplace/imagination-failedprophecies-3.md

 - From 1966 on, Jehovah's Witnesses published articles which stated that the fall of 1975 would be 6000 years since man's creation, and suggest that Armageddon could be finished by then.
 - Armstrong's fourth and final false prediction.
+- A dire famine was forecast for 1975 by climate change experts.

 1977